Brokdar/Clocker/README.md

-  holidays  Updates public holidays of a given year notify    Notifies about an absence day remove    Remove a workday from database show      Displays all tracked workdays of the given month and year start     Starts the time tracking for the current day stop      Stops the time tracking for the current day
+  holidays  Updates public holidays of a given year notify    Notifies about an absence day remove    Remove a workday from database report    Generates a PDF report for the given month and year show      Displays all tracked workdays of the given month and year start     Starts the time tracking for the current day stop      Stops the time tracking for the current day